-I stayed at the Hyatt Regency DFW the night before my departure, which was a good choice, since the 6:40am departure was painfully early.
+I stayed at the Hyatt Regency DFW the night before my departure.
+Convenient, especially since a 6:40am departure is painfully early.
 The line for security screening in the E terminal was quite long, stretching past the check in desks, but thankfully it moved pretty quickly.
 No idea why the elite line was not open at this time.

 I visited the United club, and had a little breakfast before heading to the gate for boarding.
 We boarded as normal, and I was happy to see that there was DirecTV even for the short flight to IAH.
 My upgrade had cleared several days in advance.

 The flight was fully boarded and I was zoning out to CNN on the screen when the lead flight attendant announced that there was a slight issue which would require a reboot, and everything including overhead lights would be turned off, but it would only be a few minutes.
 After that, a pilot announced that unfortunately the reboot didn’t fix the problem, and that the problem would require a part to come in from Houston, so they had everyone go back to the boarding area for re-booking help.

 The aircraft was supposed to take me to Houston